amzn/.github/profile/README.md

 ## Trademark

-Cedar is a registered trademark of Amazon Web Services.
+Cedar is a trademark of Amazon Web Services.
 If publishing software using Cedar, you are not required to attribute.
 However, if you’d like to, we encourage you to use the language below.

 |Do:	|Don't:	|